weegigs/swiftea/README.md

 ## WeeDux

-`SwifTEA` started life as a `FLUX` style library.
-It was quickly apparent that without explicit side effect handling I was leaving a lot of usefulness on the table.
+`SwifTEA` started life as a `FLUX` style library and the name `WeeDux` fit nicely with the theme (a small `Flux` library).
+It was quickly apparent to me that without explicit side effect handling I was leaving a lot of usefulness on the table.
 By moving to an `Elm` styled approach I was able to create a specific place to manage side effects and, as a bonus, manage dependency injection for side effect producing operations.
 Though the base architectural approach had changed I stuck with `WeeDux` name because that was the name I had.

 When [@mattdelves](https://twitter.com/mattdelves) suggested **SwifTEA UI** for the name of my talk on combining `WeeDux` with `SwiftUI`, like the original architectural change, the name change was apparent.